-Programming languages for which Code Stubs are not supported
+Programming Languages for which Code Stubs not Supported

-C. In the displayed dialog box, you can either choose to deselect the unsupported languages for automatically generated code stub or keep these languages and then click Yes, Generate Code.
+- In the displayed dialog box, you can either choose to deselect the unsupported languages for automatically generated code stub or retain these languages and then click Yes, Generate Code.

-In the Test Cases section of the displayed page, perform one of the following operations:
+In the Test Cases section, perform one of the following operations:

 Note: You must assign a score to a particular test case, depending on the difficulty level of the test case.

-Repeat the steps illustrated in 5A to add more test cases.
+- Repeat the steps as illustrated above to add more test cases.